aeemayo/well/README.md

 - View console logs for errors
 - App falls back to mock data if APIs fail

+### OpenDeepSearch taking too long
+- Reduce `max_results` in `wellness_config.yaml`
+- Change `depth` from "deep" to "medium" or "shallow"
+- Enable result caching: `cache_results: true`
+- Check your internet connection

+### OpenDeepSearch not finding relevant sources
+- Ensure you have an active internet connection
+- Check if specific domains are blocked by your network
+- Try increasing `max_results` for broader search
+- Review console logs for crawling errors

 ### Database locked errors
 ```bash
 # Close all connections and restart